-I. Introduction
+Introduction

-Everyone is painfully aware that we have just gone through a major economic and financial crisis that touched all parts of the global economy.
-Output levels fell sharply, and unemployment and poverty rose commensurately.
-Many financial markets became dysfunctional, and important financial institutions had to be merged or recapitalized by governments.
+Everyone is painfully aware that we have just gone through a major economic and financial crisis which touched all parts of the global economy.
+Output levels fell sharply and unemployment and poverty rose commensurately.
+Many financial markets became dysfunctional and important financial institutions had to be merged or recapitalized by governments.
 Nor is it at all clear that the current "green shoots" of recovery will not be followed by yet another serious downturn.
-And the fact that an unprecedented easing of monetary and fiscal stimulus had less than expected effects on growth in some countries raises questions about the effectiveness of macroeconomic policies going forward.
+And the fact that an unprecedented easing of monetary and fiscal stimulus had less than expected effects on growth in some countries raises question about the effectiveness of macroeconomic policies looking forward.
 Against this background, one piece of good news is that the crisis has prompted some economists to rethink what they believe about how the economy works.
 Hopefully, such reflections will eventually lead to improvements in both macroeconomic analysis and policy prescriptions.

 In the midst of the crisis, while visiting the London School of Economics, Queen Elizabeth II asked why the economics profession had failed to see it coming.
 In fact, most economists did not forecast the coming turbulence.
-This set includes virtually all academic economists, those presenting the official views of the International Monetary Fund (IMF) and the Organisation for Economic Co-operation and Development (OECD), and those representing most national governments.
+This set includes virtually all academic economists, those presenting the official views of the IMF and OECD, and those representing most national governments.
 For the record, however, a few did give advance warnings.
-They told "stories" about what they felt was going wrong, based on insights mostly drawn from pre-World War II economists.
-The more interesting question is why no one, including policymakers, was inclined to take these warnings seriously.
+They told "stories" about what they felt was going wrong, based on insights mostly drawn from pre War II economists.
+The more interesting question is why no one, including policymakers, was inclined to take those warnings seriously.

-Perhaps the most fundamental reason was that, in the runup to the crisis, many people in the private sector (particularly those in the financial markets) were making huge sums of money.
+Perhaps the most fundamental reason was that, in the run up to the crisis, many private sector people (particularly those in the financial markets) were making huge sums of money.
 They were more inclined to attribute this to cleverness than to sharp increases in risk taking.
-In the public sector, and particularly in central banking circles, there was a widespread conviction that, with inflation under control, nothing could go seriously wrong in the global economy.
-Underlying both sets of beliefs seemed to be something in human nature that says, "Never look a gift horse in the mouth."
-Another, albeit less important, reason was the repeated assertion that we had entered permanently a "new era" of "Great Moderation."
+In the public sector, and particularly in central banking circles, there was a wide spread conviction that, with inflation under control, nothing could go seriously wrong in the global economy.
+Underlying both sets of beliefs seemed to be something in human nature that says "Never look a gift horse in the mouth".
+Another, albeit less important, reason was the repeated assertion that we had entered permanently a "New Era" of "Great Moderation".
 This gave further support to the inherent optimism.